agiledigital-labs/print-provision-greengrass/README.md

 ### For Development

 todo

+If you've deployed a component through AWS (i.e. not locally), you'll need to remove it before deploying a different version of it locally.

 AWS doesn't seem to support deploying Lambda components locally, so you have to use the production instructions for ReceiptPrinterMQTTInterface unfortunately.